Ch3ri0ur/PirateDoc/docs/Pirate-Hook/10-hook-getting-started.md

 !!! note "Warning!"
     The function names have changed over the versions and can be different in old ones.

+In this [Code Example](code-example.md) a really basic Setup can be found and can be extended easily.

 ## 1. Include Library